dice-group/dice-template-library/README.md

 Rust inspired mutex interfaces that hold their data instead of living next to it.
 The benefit of this approach is that it makes it harder (impossible in rust) to access the data without holding the mutex.

+### `static_string`
+A string type that is small than `std::string` but does not have the ability to grow or shrink.
+This is useful if you never need to resize the string and want to keep the memory footprint low.

 ### Further Examples